bert-kapsarc/CAT/docs/testnet.md

 * once escrow is created use findEscrowAddr view function to get the new MultiSigWallet address.
 Inputs are your address and the \_receiver address

-* Slelect the MultiSigWallet contract from the drop down list and using the At Address button to load the external escrow contract
+* Select the MultiSigWallet contract from the drop down list and using the At Address button to load the external escrow contract

 * This contract is use to confirm transactions.